Young Investigator Group Preparation Program (YIG Prep Pro)

 The results of the final selection will be communicated in mid-June 2021.

 Individual mentorship and support within the YIG Prep Pro consists of four main interlinked elements:

 Your host institute will provide a professional mentor who will give you advice on important next steps to take on your scientific career path and support you in establishing a professional network.

-- Proposal advice and coaching
+- Proposal advice and consultation

 - Individual training program

 For YIG Prep Pro fellows a tailor-made development program is offered.
 It consists of individual coaching and various further workshop offers.
 Furthermore, an individual development plan with professional and interpersonal competencies can be elaborated together with the HR department.